Wild Hearts (video game): Development

-The game was developed by Japanese developer Omega Force.
-Development of the game started in 2018.
+The game was developed by Japanese developer Omega Force, a division of Koei Tecmo.
+Development of the game started in 2018 and used Koei Tecmo's in-house engine called "Katana Engine".
 According to game director Kotaro Hirata, the team learned from their experience developing the Toukiden series, and intended to create a modern Japanese monster-hunting game.
 To stand out from other monster hunting games, the team introduced Kemono, monsters which were described as "a fusion of nature and animals", and Karakuri, a building mechanic which supplements the game's melee combat.
 Monsters and creatures were designed to be threatening and challenging, so that players would not feel "guilty" about killing them.
 The team did not make Wild Hearts an installment in the Toukiden series because they felt that the game had its own distinct presentation and combat mechanics.
 The game world was inspired by feudal Japan, and it features four different biomes, each based on one of the four seasons.
 Originally the game supported four-player multiplayer; this was later altered as the team believed that it would create imbalanced gameplay.

 Hirata, mentioned in an Interview with The Verge, that Dynasty Warriors had become a pillar franchise for Omega Force, and that with Wild Hearts, they hoped to have another strong pillar franchise.

+Release

 Publisher Electronic Arts announced its partnership with Omega Force and its parent company Koei Tecmo on September 14, 2022.
 The game would be published under its EA Originals label, which had previously released smaller, independent video games such as It Takes Two and Unravel.
 The game was officially announced on September 23, 2022.
 Wild Hearts was released for PlayStation 5, Windows, and Xbox Series X/S on February 17, 2023, with support for cross-platform play.
+The game was later released for the Nintendo Switch 2 as Wild Heart S on July 25, 2025 by Koei Tecmo, without involvement from Electronic Arts.

 Reception

 Critical reception

-Wild Hearts received "generally favorable" reviews, according to review aggregator Metacritic.
+Wild Hearts received "generally favorable" reviews, according to review aggregator website Metacritic.
+In Japan, four critics from Famitsu gave the game a total score of 35 out of 40.

 Rock Paper Shotgun enjoyed the title's building mechanics, saying it made the player feel "less of a mythical superhero and more of a desperate inventor", but criticized how poor performance was on Windows.
 Eurogamer praised the game's feudal Japan-inspired world, "it's beautiful stuff – and even more impressive once rampaging Kemono start smashing it to bits".
 The Verge liked the music and the scope of the fights, writing "The sweeping orchestral score and the sheer size and power of the monsters make even the one-star hunts feel like an epic battle".
 NPR praised the game's monster appearance and power design, saying "stunning and enormous animals superpowered by primal nature".